Starfunk/computer-science-final-project/README.md

 # Computer-Science-Final-Project
-A review of the paper, Logical Induction, by Garrabrant et al
+A review of the paper, Logical Induction, by Garrabrant et al.